Mac operating systems: Desktop

+macOS Big Sur's version was initially 10.16 for the first two betas; however, its version number was updated to 11.0 in the third beta.

-macOS 26's version number is based on the year following the year in which it will first be released, as is the case for all Apple operating systems released in 2025.
+Since 2025, macOS's version number is based on the year following the year in which it will first be released, as is the case for all Apple operating systems released ever since.

 Server

 An early server computing version of the system was released in 1999 as a technology preview.
 It was followed by several more official server-based releases.
 Server functionality has instead been offered as an add-on for the desktop system since 2011.